How We Find Ourselves Migrating a Site That We Don’t Have Server Access To

 WP Migrate allows you to change the server connection settings so you can find the right balance of data transfer sizes and pauses between each environment.

 I have even used this plugin to migrate a multisite network, though that gets a little hairy, especially with extra-large setups.
+On smaller sites it’s almost as easy as install and activate, setup, migrate.

 All in One WP Migration